mtbvang/devops-starter/README.md

 # devops-starter

 A quick way to add devops related tooling to projects.

+## Getting started

 Get the setup file for the kind of project you are starting.
 For example for node projects:

 ```sh
 curl -O https://raw.githubusercontent.com/mtbvang/devops-starter/master/setup-node.sh